Banuba/ve-sdk-flutter-integration-sample/mddocs/quickstart_ve_ios.md

     ...
   )
 ```
-Instance ```videoEditor``` is ```nil``` if the license token is incorrect.
-In this case you cannot use video editor and check your license token.

-Finally, once the SDK in initialized you can send [start](../lib/main.dart#L87) message from Flutter to iOS
+Finally, once the SDK in initialized you can send [startVideoEditor](../lib/main.dart#L87) message from Flutter to iOS

 ```dart
   final result = await platformChannel.invokeMethod('startVideoEditor');
 ```

-and add the corresponding [start](../ios/Runner/AppDelegate.swift#58) handler on iOS side to start Video Editor.
+and add the corresponding [handler](../ios/Runner/AppDelegate.swift#58) on iOS side to start Video Editor.

 :exclamation: Important
+1. Instance ```videoEditor``` is ```nil``` if the license token is incorrect.
+In this case you cannot use photo editor.
+Check your license token.
-It is highly recommended to [check the license](../ios/Runner/VideoEditorModule.swift#L112) before starting Video Editor.
+2. It is highly recommended to [check](../ios/Runner/PhotoEditorModule.swift#L104) if the license if active before starting Photo Editor.

 ## Connect audio